Bry-Dev/PythonApps/README.md

 # PythonApps
-Repository for different python apps
+Repository for different Python apps
 -
 - Network Monitor
   - This is my first python app.
 The purpose is to scan your wifi for unknown devices and give you the option to deauthenticate them.